 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the Adobe Security Bulletin and apply any necessary updates to mitigate the risk.
+US-CERT encourages users and administrators to review Adobe Security Bulletin APBS10-02 and apply any necessary updates to help mitigate the risks.

 Oracle has released its Critical Patch Update for January 2010 to address 24 vulnerabilities across several products.
 This update contains the following security fixes:

 - 3 for the Oracle Applications Suite